jainakhil93/MyPreparation/Portfolio/404-not-found-master/README.md

 Introduce your projects by taking a screenshot or a gif.
 Try to tell visitors a story about your project by answering:

 - Where can I see your demo?
+You can see my demo at http://bitter-destruction.surge.sh/
 - What was your experience?
+Its been a long time since I wrote HTML and CSS but I want to be a frontend developer and there is nothing better than getting your hands dirty.
+Its been a fun experience as I learnt about best practices and new layouts that are used now a days for modern web pages.
 - What have you learned/improved?
+I have learned how to make the layout from boht block display and flexbox.
+I have also learnt how to make the page responsive by using media queries
-- Your wisdom? :)
+- Your widom? :) Start slow and work your way up with new challenges!

 ### Built With